duyanghao/Eagle/README.md

 Dragonfly provides many great features, such as `interruption resuming capability`, `Host level speed limit` and so on, which makes it the most popular p2p based image distribution solution.
 And more recently it becomes the [CNCF Incubating Project](https://www.cncf.io/projects/).

-Ohe drawback of Dragonfly is that it does'nt support high-availability, and its central supernode design makes performance degrade linearly as either blob size or cluster size increases.
+One drawback of Dragonfly is that it does'nt support high-availability, and its central supernode design makes performance degrade linearly as either blob size or cluster size increases.

 ## [kraken from uber](https://github.com/uber/kraken)